hardin47/website/Math154/Notes/08-classification.md

 | * use of cost complexity / parameter 	|  * grid search etc. for tuning 	|
 | * majority / average prob (tree error rate)  	|  * value(s) of mtry	|
 | * accuracy vs sensitivity vs specificity 	| * OOB vs CV for tuning 	|

-### R RF Example

-("impurity" is defined as RSS for regression trees and deviance for classification trees).
-In R see `importance` within the `randomForest` function, and then `varImpPlot` to plot.